 2. Establish a dialogue for conflict negotiation

-Dialogue takes self-awareness.
+Dialogue requires self-awareness and self-management.
 Your mind’s eye will help you overcome your natural fear of conflict and see it in a different light.
 The mind’s eye forms the way you view a particular situation and determines how you will act or react.
 The fear you feel towards conflict is real: It is shaped by experience.
 Many leaders facing conflict can become “hostages” to their inner fears, but it doesn’t have to be so.
-Research suggests that we can change the way we perceive and behave in a situation.
-Just as an athlete can envision winning a race, you can train yourself, by creating an inner dialogue, to see something as an opportunity, not as an obstacle, or to see the “adversary” as a potential ally.
-You can change your state from fear to courage and do what is counterintuitive: Go towards the person with whom you are in conflict and establish a dialogue.
+Research suggests that we can change the way we perceive and behave in a situation.3 Just as an athlete can envision winning a race, you can train yourself, by creating an inner dialogue, to see something as an opportunity, not as an obstacle, or to see the “adversary” as a potential ally.
+You can change your state of being from fear to courage and do what is counterintuitive: Go towards the person with whom you are in conflict and establish a dialogue.

 Talking, dialogue and negotiation create genuine, engaging and productive two-way transactions focused on the common goal.
-Harness the energy from the fearful situation and redirect it into dialogue.
+You can harness the energy from the fearful situation and redirect it into dialogue.
 This means talking – and listening – without hostility or aggression.
-This may seem a tall order in some particularly tense situations.
+This may seem like a tall order in some particularly intense situations.
 In hostage-takings, for example, negotiators are typically dealing with someone who is extremely hostile at the outset.
-But responding to aggression with aggression will not serve anyone’s interest.
-Connect with the humanity of the other and they will be empowered to enter the dialogue, creating a better dynamic for conflict management.
+However responding to aggression with aggression will not serve anyone’s interest.
+Connect with the humanness of the other person and they will be influenced to enter a dialogue, creating an effective dynamic for conflict management.

 3. “Put the fish on the table”

 Conflict is often messy.
-But when you have a bond with the other party, and you are willing to negotiate, you can use that respect to face your issue head-on.
-The expression “put the fish on the table” comes from Sicily, where the fishermen put their fresh catch on a large table to work together to clean it.
-The deep bonds between them make collaboration natural, even over this difficult task.
-I’ve actually experienced this myself, invited by a group of fishermen to join them one morning.
+However, when you create a bond with the other person, you can face the difference together head-on.
+The expression “put the fish on the table” comes from a ritual I observed in Sicily, where the fishermen put their fresh catch on a large table and work together in a smelly and bloody mess to clean their fish.
+Their deep bonds and a clear goal make collaboration easy and enjoyable, even over this difficult task.
+I’ve actually experienced this ritual myself, invited by a group of fishermen to join them one morning.
 After getting through the bloody, messy job, we were rewarded by the excellent fish dinner we shared.
+We have to clean every fish to enjoy that great fish dinner.

-Imagine, if instead, they were to leave the fish under the table – no one willing to do their part.
+Imagine if, instead, the fishermen left the fish under the table – no one willing to do their part.
 The stench would soon take hold.
-Something similar happens when a conflict is not placed on the table: There’s no opportunity to work through the mess of sorting it out for a mutually beneficial outcome.
-(And to take this analogy a step further, you’ll get absolutely nowhere if you go slapping the other party in the face with the fish!)
+Something similar happens when a conflict (a fish) is kept under the table rather than being put on it.
+There’s no opportunity to work through the mess of sorting it out for a mutually beneficial outcome.
+And to take this analogy a step further, you’ll get absolutely nowhere if you go slapping the other party in the face with the fish!

 4. Keep in mind the cause of the conflict

 The fish is on the table, you are ready to dialogue, but about what?
 What are the roots of the disagreement?
 Not only do you need to understand your own perception, you need to be aware of the other party’s.
-Often a disagreement stems from people having different base sets of goals, interests or values.
+Often a disagreement stems from people having a different set of goals, interests or values.
 There could be different perceptions of the problem, such as “It’s a quality control problem” or “It’s a production problem,” and this is often exacerbated by different communication styles.
-(And, let’s face it, there are simply some difficult people out there.
+And, let’s face it, there are simply some difficult people out there.
 If an individual is motivated principally by their own ego and thirst for power, conflict is likely to swirl around them.
-With such a person, your skilled conflict management becomes all the more critical.)
+With such a person, your conflict management skills become all the more critical.

-To address the conflict you are facing, it is helpful to ask yourself if it stems from an interest or a need.
+To address the conflict you are facing, it is helpful to ask yourself whether it stems from an interest or a need.
 An interest is transitory and more superficial, such as land, money or a job.
-A need runs deeper – identity, security, respect and the like.
-Many conflicts appear to be about interests but in fact the behavior of the people involved is driven by needs.
+A need runs deeper – identity, security, respect, for example.
+Many conflicts appear to be about interests, but in fact the behavior of the people involved is driven by needs.
 For example, a colleague passed over for a promotion may say they are upset about lost income, but the real wound is a feeling of lost respect or identity.
 When you know what is really bugging the other person, you can respond to that – instead of the words they may use – in order to resolve the conflict.
+Remember that loss, whether real, anticipated or imagined, is ultimately the root cause of any conflict.

 5. Reciprocity works

 The law of reciprocity is the foundation of cooperation and collaboration.
-You’re likely to get what you give.
-Reciprocity is a factor of empathy – the ability to re-create and understand others’ experience, intention and feeling within ourselves.
-This isn’t just social convention; researchers have shown that mirror neurons in the brain establish empathy and therefore reciprocity.,, Mutual exchange and internal adaptation allow two individuals to become attuned and empathetic to each other’s inner states.
+You’re likely to get back what you give.
+Reciprocity is a factor in empathy – the ability to re-create and understand others’ experience, intention and feeling within ourselves.
+This isn’t just social convention; researchers have shown that mirror neurons in the brain establish empathy and therefore reciprocity.
+4, 5, 6 Mutual exchange and internal adaptation allow two individuals or more to become attuned and empathetic to each other’s inner states.
 You will be most effective at using reciprocity if you master the technique of empathizing and managing how you express that empathy – both verbally and non-verbally.
 This social awareness allows you to make the right concessions at the right time.
 Once you have made a concession, it is likely that the other party will respond in kind – in other words, reciprocate.
 And when you recognize a concession has been made, reciprocate with one of your own to move the negotiation forward.

 6. Nurture a positive relationship throughout conflict